AI Song Contest 2020

 The AI Song Contest 2020 was the inaugural edition of the AI Song Contest, organised by the Dutch public broadcaster VPRO, in collaboration with NPO 3FM and NPO Innovation.
 It was held on 12 May 2020 in the Netherlands and was presented by Lieven Scheire.
 Thirteen teams from eight countries participated in the contest.
 The contest was won by Uncanny Valley from Australia with the song "Beautiful the World".

 Format

-Each participating team had to submit a "Eurovision-like" song of up to three minutes that had been composed using artificial intelligence (AI).
+Each participating team had to submit a "Eurovision-style" song of up to three minutes that had been composed using artificial intelligence (AI).
 Human input was allowed, but the more AI was used, the more points the entry would get from the jury.
 The entries were also evaluated by the public through online ratings.
 The winner was announced in a live show on 12 May 2020.